Living in the United States

 We asked people how much they someone comfortably live on in the United States, they wrote:

 "The cost of living in the United States varies depending on the city and state you live in.
 In general, living costs in the US are usually high and rising.
 Rent, transportation, and food expenses tend to make up the largest portion of monthly expenses in most parts of the country.
 Healthcare in the US can also be expensive, particularly if you do not have access to employer-sponsored insurance.
-Utility costs, such as electricity and water, also need to be taken into account when budgeting for the cost of living," remarked one expat who made the move to United States.
+Utility costs, such as electricity and water, also need to be taken into account when budgeting for the cost of living," remarked one expat living in United States.

 "The cost of living in the United States can vary greatly depending on the location.
 Generally speaking, places like New York City and Los Angeles have a very high cost of living compared to much of the rest of the country.
 Rent prices for a nice 1 bedroom apartment will typically range anywhere from 900-2000 US Dollars per month, while a nice 2 bedroom can range anywhere from 1500-3000 US Dollars per month.
-Eating dinner at a moderately priced restaurant can cost anywhere from 15-25 US Dollars depending on the city," said one expat.
+Eating dinner at a moderately priced restaurant can cost anywhere from 15-25 US Dollars depending on the city," wrote one expat living in United States.

 What type of recreational facilities are in the United States?